-Regardless of whether you’re machining a simple bracket, or programming a complex injection mold core block, the chances are you regularly need to produce NC code to machine holes – probably lots of them.
+Regardless of whether you’re machining a simple bracket, or programming a complex injection mold core block, chances are you regularly need to produce NC code to machine holes – probably lots of them.
 The act of drilling a hole into a part is arguably one of the simplest things your CNC machine is ever going to do.
 Programming the holes, however, can be a very repetitive and time-consuming task.

 Hole drilling – it all begins with feature recognition

-Hole Recognition allows you to create general hole making templates that define the way you want to machine a hole, then use those templates to recognize hole groups.
+Hole recognition allows you to create general hole-making templates that define the way you want to machine a hole, then use those templates to recognize hole groups.
 Once you’ve selected that template as your drilling action, hole recognition will create the operations to machine the selected holes, pick appropriate tools from a selected tool library, and re-order operations to minimize tool changes.

 The Hole Groups menu also provides additional controls, such as the ability to: